career decision

 Bachelor degree

-The purpose of a bachelor degree also known as an undergraduate degree or equivalent is to give students deep domain specific knowledge and skills.
+The purpose of an undergraduate bachelor degree also known as an undergraduate degree or equivalent is to give students deep domain specific knowledge and skills.

 A degree in a particular field the common terms used are major or specialization often form the basis of an individual's career.